mnurisso/ece-catalogue/README.md

 Currently to add a new experiments you can use the catalogue generator in the ``catalog-generator`` folder.
 Edit the `config.yaml` file in that directory to this end.

+Please notice: there is currently an [issue](https://github.com/DestinE-Climate-DT/AQUA/issues/2011) in how AQUA processes dates in EC-Earth4 atmospheric output which requires the `center_time` option for timeseries and seasonal cycles to be se to false.
+Please edit the files

+- `.aqua/diagnostics/timeseries/config_timeseries_atm.yaml`
+-  `.aqua/diagnostics/timeseries/config_seasonalcycles_atm.yaml`
+-  `.aqua/diagnostics/radiation/config_radiation-timeseries.yaml`

+and set `center_time: false`